iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.exposure___1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.proudcrowd.exposure 1 reviews"/>
 </p>

+> Shouldn't have any sort of tracker like this.
+If there isn't one for the flu or any other virus we shouldn't have it for this.<br> :date: __2020-12-01 08:59:39__

 > App has stopped checking for recent exposures .<br> :date: __2020-11-23 04:34:00__

 > Doesn't do what it should.
 Just takes up space on your phone or tablet<br> :date: __2020-11-21 15:36:41__

-> Shouldn't have any sort of tracker koek this.
-If there isn't o e for the flu or any other virus we shouldn't have it for this.<br> :date: __2020-11-16 07:06:44__

 > Not any relevant information for right now!!
 11-15-20<br> :date: __2020-11-16 04:25:29__